Mystic Manor: Ride experience

 The first room, the Acquisitions and Cataloguing Room, is where Lord Mystic's collections are temporarily stored and await placement on shelves.
 The music box Lord Mystic mentioned is now in front of guests.
 Lord Mystic appears from a door in the middle of the room, looking for Albert.
 He greets the guests and acknowledges the music box before leaving to continue his search.
 Albert suddenly pops out and unlocks the box.
 The escaping magic dust floats in the air and brings life to all the artifacts.

 In the Music Room, many exotic musical instruments are displayed.
 A harpsichord is placed in the center of the room.
 The magic dust gives life to instruments and music begins to play.
 The music follows the carriage and plays in the background for the remainder of the journey.
 Albert watches in fascination from atop a large pipe organ, curious to visit the rest of the manor.

 In the room for Mediterranean Antiquities, paintings, ceramics, and Audio-Animatronic statues start to move under the influence of the magic.
 The carriages first pass a painting portraying four people outside with a volcano visible in the background.
 As the magic affects the painting, the volcano erupts, submerging the people in lava, who then clink their glasses.
 The lava falls off of the scene to restart the animation for the next viewer.
 An amphora with Hercules actually fighting the Nemean lion spins and rocks when the carriage passes, and Hercules jumps above the lion and fights; the painting on the amphora is animated.
 The carriages then pass a large painting of a beautiful Medusa who morphs into a frightening Gorgon, and her eyes flash before turning back to the beautiful woman.
 A brief snake rattle is heard to foreshadow her transformation into a monster a second before she does.
-This painting is a reference to the other Haunted Mansion attractions, which contain portraits of a beautiful Medusa changing to and from a hideous Gorgon.
+This painting is a reference to the other Haunted Mansion attractions, which contain portraits of Medusa changing to and from a Gorgon.
 In the Mansions, however, the Gorgon Medusa is made of stone.
 In Mystic Manor, she is not.

 In the Solarium Room, Albert curiously points his finger near the mouth of a Venus flytrap.
 A larger one faces the riders and roars loudly, lightning crashes, and the room becomes pitch black.
 Soon afterward, the carriage enters the Slavic-Nordic Chamber, containing the 17th century painting Russia Spring.
-A blizzard manifests and freezes over the painting.
+Suddenly, the Slavic God of Winter, Stribog, casts a blizzard, and freezes over the painting.
 The freezing wind actually leaves the painting and spreads ice throughout the entire room, finally gathering on a large mirror that shatters the guests' reflection.